Variable binding and substitution for (nameless) dummies: Mechanised proofs

 The reader does not need to be familiar with higher-order logic (HOL) to follow the essential ideas of this section.
 HOL is based on simply-typed $λ$-calculus.
 Following a standard denotational semantics in Zermelo-Fraenkel set theory, types in HOL can be thought of as non-empty sets.

 Our HOL Light implementation is divided into two main parts.
-The first part treats the specific case of $λ$-calculus and can be useful to illustrate the essential ideas of this paper in a simple --yet paradigmatic-- setting.
-In the following, we refer to the theorems and definitions in the HOL code by indicating their name in parenthesis in \verb|teletype| font, for instance (\verb|INITIAL_MORPHISM_UNIQUE|).
-HOL terms and formulas are enclosed in backquotes as in \verb|`2 + 2`|, types are prefixed by a colon as in \verb|`:bool`|.
+The first part treats the specific case of $λ$-calculus and can be useful to illustrate the essential ideas of this paper in a simple---yet paradigmatic---setting. \begin{nota} In the following, we refer to the theorems and definitions in the HOL code by indicating their name in parentheses in \verb|teletype| font, e.g., (\verb|INITIAL_MORPHISM_UNIQUE|).
+HOL terms and formulas are enclosed in backquotes as in \verb|`2 + 2`|, types are prefixed by a colon as in \verb|`:bool`|. \end{nota} The type \verb|:dblambda| of $λ$-calculus is simply defined as the following inductive type